KaidiLyu/xv6-riscv-semaphore/Program2LabReport.md

 **Evidence (from development process):**
 - Compilation errors related to array bounds
-- README records the related conversation: "Why does syscalls[] go out of bounds?
+- README records to the related conversation: "Why does syscalls[] go out of bounds?
 How should the numbering be arranged?"

 **Failure Reason:**
 - System call numbers are defined in `syscall.h` (23-26), but the `syscalls[]` array requires continuous indexing